Guide to Natural Mosquito Control in Garden Ponds 2021

 Although the idea of taking care of more fish can seem daunting just to control mosquitoes, this is probably one of the easiest solutions as the fish are self-sustaining and their numbers are determined by mosquitoes populations so they can’t grow unchecked.
 They also look great, have quirky personalities, and add lots of life to a pond!

-Method 4: Attract Bats to your Garden
+Method 4: Attract Bats to Your Garden

-Another natural predators of mosquitoes, although this time targeting the adult insects!
+Another natural predator of mosquitoes, although this time targeting the adult insects!
 If you have a healthy colony of bats in your garden, you won’t have many flying insects, as the bats will make short work of them every evening when they start hunting.
 Bats may have a bad reputation as being “creepy”, but they’re actually one of the best natural predators of biting flies, helping to keep populations down so our gardens are more pleasant to walk in.

 Sadly, due to over logging and damage to their natural habitats bats are becoming more and more rare across most states.
 However, there have been recent campaigns by conservation groups around the country to try to reintroduce bats into peoples gardens.
 The easiest way to do this is with an approved and fully featured bat house which gives them a cosy place to call home.